firepear/nanotest/README.md

 The very first thing I discovered was that the runner is not runnable, because I gave it a a shebang of `#!/usr/bin/env python`.
-I had already moved to python3 at this time, but I was also using Arch Linux, whose stance at the time was "everyone should move to Python 3, and that's now `python` on our systems; if you want _old python_ you can find it over at `python2`".
+I had already moved to Python 3 at this time, but I was also using Arch Linux, whose stance at the time was "everyone should move to Python 3, and that's now `python` on our systems; if you want _old python_ you can find it over at `python2`".